UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-20-team26-image-translation.md

 Please make sure to cite properly in your work, for example:

-[1] Redmon, Joseph, et al. "You only look once: Unified, real-time object detection." _Proceedings of the IEEE conference on computer vision and pattern recognition_.
-2016.
+[1] Yuan, Yuan, et al. "Unsupervised image super-resolution using cycle-in-cycle generative adversarial networks."
+Proceedings of the IEEE conference on computer vision and pattern recognition workshops.
+2018.

+[2] Kumar, Ankur.
+"The Illustrated Image Captioning using transformers." ankur3107.github.io.
+2022.

 ---